silaspe/maths/docs/brainstorm.md

 $$ ∀x_1.x_1 = Ø ∨ ∃x_2.x_2 \in x_1 ∧ ¬∃x_3.x_3 \in x_1 ∧ x_3 \in x_2 $$

 $$ ∀x_1.¬(∃x_2.x_2 \in x_1) ∨ ∃x_2.x_2 \in x_1 ∧ ¬∃x_3.x_3 \in x_1 ∧ x_3 \in x_2 $$

+Next: the third axiom of set theory (The Axiom of Pairing).
+Actually, I'm not going to use the axiom of pairing, I'm going to use the closely related singleton axiom, It states that if you have a set then there exists the set containing that set, as opposed to the axiom of pairing which says that if you have two sets then there is a set containing both of them.
+These two statements are equivalent, but I prefer the first one.

+Also I realized that this axiom makes the axiom a regularity redundant.
+Let's say that $S = \{ S \}$. then you would say that $S$ is a set because it is equal to the set containing $S$.
+So we would also need to assume that $S$ is a set for that to work, so that would mean that we need to prove that $S$ is a set, so that would mean that we need to prove that $S$ is a set, you just never get to the bottom of it and you can never declare that $S$ is a set.

+Also this is a weird kind of axiom because it doesn't always make the set containing a set into a set, you still have to prove it with the other rules.
+So we just knocked out two axioms of set theory with one stone.